kannikakabilar/Kannika-Notas/Checkpoint/README.md

 <br>Hint-Note: char array => sort => toString => compare strings

 4\.
 Easy Q - LeetCode Q2037
+<br> Some-Extra: LeetCode Q1200

 5\.
 How do you get the largest 2 integer of an array in O(n)? - LeetCode Q628
+<br>Hint-Note: Get product of 3 largest ints and compare it with product of 2 smallest int and largest int

 6\.
 LeetCode Q1630 - &ensp; In <span style="color:#fc6b03">Java</span>: